Only Angels Have Wings: Radio adaptations

 Two weeks after the film's premiere, Only Angels Have Wings was adapted as a one-hour radio play for the May 29, 1939, broadcast of Lux Radio Theatre.
 The film's principal actors, Cary Grant, Jean Arthur, Rita Hayworth, Richard Barthelmess and Thomas Mitchell all reprised their roles.
 Orson Welles headlined a radio adaptation on The Campbell Playhouse on February 25, 1940, that starred Welles and Joan Blondell.

 Awards and honors

 Roy Davidson and Edwin C. Hahn were nominated for the first-time Academy Award for Best Effects, Special Effects.
 Only Angels Have Wings was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Black-and-White) but was not nominated.

 Legacy

 Only Angels Have Wings has become thought of as one of Hawks's best films, with Dave Kehr calling it the "equilibrium point" of Hawks's career, bridging themes developed in his early films of the 1930s to some of his darker films of the '40s and '50s.
 Film critics at Cahiers du Cinéma also praised the film in the 1950s as a quintessential support of the auteur theory.
+In the 2022 Sight and Sound poll to determine the greatest films of all time, Only Angels Have Wings was tied for 122nd place.
+The website They Shoot Pictures Don't They, which aggregates thousands of movie polls to determine the greatest films of all time, ranked the film at 175th place, after The Raiders of the Lost Ark and before another 1939 classic, Stagecoach.